mato533/electron-typed-ipc-bridge/README.md

    See the playground code: [`renderer/src/App.vue`](playground/src/renderer/src/App.vue)

-### Logging for this libraly
+### Logging for this library

-This libraly is implimented the logger using `console.log`, `console.error` and `console.debug`.
+This library is implemented the logger using `console.log`, `console.error` and `console.debug`.

 But you may want to disable logging or use another logging library(e.g. [`electron-log`](https://github.com/megahertz/electron-log/tree/master)).
- This libraly provides a way in which you can do so.
+ This library provides a way in which you can do so.

 #### Disable logging

 Import the `initialise` function and set empty object to `logger`.
-Call it before calling another fuctions expoted by this library.
+Call it before calling another functions exported by this library.

 - main.ts